 Every variety of plant will have slightly different needs.
 Nevertheless, there are a few guidelines that will improve your cuttings’ success.
 Adjusting the principles of root growth to your chosen crop is essential to maximizing your success.

 As a rule, cuttings from herbaceous and softer-wood plants will sprout roots more quickly and easily, and require more warmth and moisture.
-The cuttings will rely on photosynthesis for its energy needs.
-Take cuttings from softwood plants early in the growing season, before buds form.
+Obviously, the cuttings rely on photosynthesis for their energy needs.
+Take cuttings from softwood plants early in the growing season during the vegetative phase, before buds form.

-On the other hand, hardwood cuttings will be slower to root.
+On the other hand, hardwood cuttings are slower to root.
 Their energy will come from woody stores rather than sunlight.
 Take cuttings from hardwoods late in the season, after fruits and leaves have fallen.

-Learning how to quickly root your clones and keep them healthy means a virtually endless supply of your favorite strain of plant.
+Learning how to clone a plant and keep them healthy means a virtually endless supply of your favorite strain of plant.
 Once you learn the art of cutting and caring for clones, your garden’s growth potential is unlimited.
 Happy cloning!